 On 28 August, the air and ground crews departed Walterboro for Fort Dix, New Jersey, in preparation for shipping out to England.
 The flight crews – 30 officers and 54 enlisted men, including Lawrence – flew to Westover Field in Chicopee, Massachusetts, on 6 and 7 September to make final preparations for the flight over the Atlantic.

 As soon as he arrived at Westover, Lawrence contacted his parents and asked them to “immediately visit.”
 On Thursday, 10 September 1942, Mr. and Mrs. Charles A. Robinson went to see their son.
 That afternoon, the three of them had a two-hour conversation during which Lawrence revealed he was being deployed to combat duty in Europe.
+He told them that he was inevitably going to have to fight and bomb the very same people he had come to know during his time abroad in Germany.
+This change of fate was weighing heavy on his soul but Lawrence knew he had to do his patriotic duty and, more than anything, he needed to know he had the support of his family.
+They reassured him that he was acting with honor and that they were unquestionably proud of the mission he had accepted.

 It was the last time his parents would see him.